ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

         <name>/ (one or more named groups, each of which is an image) (required)
             <name> (attribute, optional)
                    Optional attributes may be added
-            parameter/ (group, optional)
-                    parameters that define this level of the hierarchy layer/ (group, required)
+            layer/ (group, required)
                 <name> (attribute, optional)
                        Optional attributes may be added
                 <name>/ (one or more named groups, each of which is a layer) (required)
-                    parameter/ (group, optional)
-                                 parameters that define this level of the hierarchy offset (attribute, optional) [int, int]
+                    offset (attribute, optional) [int, int]
                            Offset of the layer's channels from "/origin".
 If not included, default value is [0, 0], or no offset